What the Data Actually Says About Tuition in Singapore — A Review of the Research

 What the Research Does Not Show (But People Believe Anyway)

-"More hours of tuition = better outcomes."
-There is no consistent evidence for a dose-response relationship between tuition hours and outcomes after controlling for initial ability and SES.
-Studies that track students intensively (like the NIE longitudinal panels) generally find that hours beyond a moderate threshold produce diminishing or zero returns.
-Several find a negative association at high hours, though causality is unclear (it may be that struggling students are assigned more tuition, rather than more tuition causing struggle).
+There is no consistent evidence for a simple dose‑response relationship between tuition hours and outcomes after controlling for initial ability and SES.
+Studies that track students over time generally find that hours beyond a moderate threshold produce diminishing or zero returns.
+At very high loads, it is often hard to tell whether extra tuition causes weaker performance (through stress and overload) or is a response to struggle.

-"PSLE / O-level band jumping is primarily caused by tuition."
-The evidence for tuition reliably shifting students from one PSLE band to the next higher one — e.g., from AL3 to AL2 — is weak.
-Grade distributions have remained relatively stable despite dramatic increases in tuition participation.
-If tuition reliably produced band shifts, we would expect to see compression at the top bands over time; the data does not clearly show this.
+Grade distributions in national exams have remained relatively stable over time despite very large increases in tuition participation and spending.
+If tuition reliably produced upward band shifts at scale, we would expect to see clear compression at the top bands over successive cohorts; the publicly available data does not clearly show this.

-"Top tuition teachers have a special method that explains results."
-This claim is essentially untestable and unverified.
-The academic literature on tutoring effectiveness finds that relationship quality and feedback quality are the strongest predictors of tutoring outcomes — not any particular pedagogical methodology.
-A tutor who knows their student well, identifies specific gaps, and gives timely corrective feedback outperforms a tutor with a branded "system" who lacks these qualities.
-This is consistent with what we know about one-to-one instruction generally (Bloom's two-sigma finding, though the full two-sigma effect has proven difficult to replicate).
+The wider tutoring literature finds that relationship quality and feedback quality are the strongest predictors of tutoring outcomes — not any particular branded methodology.
+A tutor who knows their student well, identifies specific gaps, and gives timely corrective feedback outperforms a tutor with a marketed “system” who lacks these qualities.

-"Tuition is how Singapore achieves its PISA scores."
 Singapore consistently ranks at or near the top of PISA and TIMSS assessments.
 Tuition is frequently cited as a contributor.
-But researchers who study high-performing East Asian education systems — including Andreas Schleicher at the OECD and comparative education scholars like Yong Zhao — note that Singapore's school system itself is extremely high-quality, with rigorous teacher selection, strong professional development, and coherent curriculum design.
-Attributing Singapore's PISA performance primarily to tuition, rather than to school quality, is not supported by comparative evidence.
-Finland, which also performs well on international assessments, has minimal private tutoring.
+But comparative work on high‑performing systems emphasises that Singapore’s school system itself is extremely high‑quality, with rigorous teacher selection, strong professional development, and coherent curriculum design.
+Attributing Singapore’s PISA performance primarily to tuition, rather than to school quality, is not supported by comparative evidence.
+Finland, for example, also performs well on international assessments with much lower levels of private tutoring.

 The Stress and Wellbeing Question